plexguide/Unraid_Intel-ARC_Deployment/README.md

 <h2 align="center">Want to Help?
 Click the Star in the Upper-Right Corner! ⭐</h2>

 **NOTE**
 We’re using `ghcr.io/haveagitgat/tdarr:2.35.02` instead of `ghcr.io/haveagitgat/tdarr:latest`.
+The latest probably works FINE, but just a note!

 **Change Log:**
 - **v1:** Original AV1 flow